letuananh/texttaglib/README.md

 ## Warning

-⚠️ THIS REPOSITORY IS ARCHIVED.
+⚠️ THIS PROJECT IS ARCHIVED.
 ALL FUTURE DEVELOPMENT WILL BE ON [speach](https://pypi.org/project/speach/) LIBRARY ⚠️

 Migration from `texttaglib` to `speach` should be trivial